oppia/oppia-web-developer-docs/Creating-Interactions.md

 ### Testing ###

-We have an [[integration testing framework|Writing-Integration-Tests]] using Protractor.js that you you are encouraged to use for your interaction.
+We have an [[end-to-end testing framework|Writing-End-to-End-Tests]] using Protractor.js that you you are encouraged to use for your interaction.
 The tests mimic a user by interacting with the web-page, for example by clicking and typing, and then checking that the interaction behaves in the expected way.

 To do so will require the following:
   1. Add your interaction to the dictionary of interactions in `extensions/interactions/protractor.js`.